What is dynamic mobilisation for runners?

 Profession: International marathon athlete

 This is what makes Tim special: Tim has been passionate about sport his whole life.
 He is now particularly keen on running and HYROX.
-But it's not just sport: he loves to push himself and others to peak performance.
+But it's not just sport.
+He loves to push himself and others to peak performance.

 Profile of running expert